A dynamic family

 • the SOCKS proxy

 It’s not the place here to describe what the HTTP and SOCKS protocols are.
-The interesting point is that :
+The interesting point here is that they are very similar in our firefox’s configuration and that we can do batch processing.

 https_proxy: